Two-scale series expansions for travelling wave packets in one-dimensional periodic media: Introduction

 \section{Introduction}

-In the present article we develop an asymptotic framework for the analysis of wave propagation through periodic composites.
-We derive formal asymptotic expansions for solitons to hyperbolic differential equations representing such composites, when the period is small in relation to some chose macroscopic length.
+In what follows we develop an asymptotic framework for the analysis of wave propagation through periodic composites.
+We derive formal asymptotic expansions for solutions to hyperbolic differential equations describing propagation of oscillatory wave packets through such composites, when the period of the medium (``microscopic" length) is small in comparison with the typical range over which the spatial envelope of the packet varies (``macroscopic" length).